 To request research support services, please fill out our Data and Research Support Interest Form with information regarding your research project.

-This statement of interest form provides the AHEAD Institute with a record of your request and enables the AHEAD Institute to ensure your needs are met.
+This interest form provides the AHEAD Institute with a record of your request and enables the AHEAD Institute to ensure that your needs are met.

 Once the AHEAD Institute receives your completed request, the following actions will occur:

-- The AHEAD director of operations and outreach processes all requests weekly and will schedule a 30-60 minute research consultation meeting, which will include necessary AHEAD faculty and staff (i.e. data manager, biostatisticians, AHEAD core faculty) as applicable.
+- The AHEAD program coordinator processes all requests weekly and will schedule a 30-60 minute complementary consultation meeting, which will include necessary AHEAD faculty and staff (i.e. data managers, biostatisticians, AHEAD core faculty) as applicable.